The latest numbers on COVID-19 in Canada for Sunday, Jan. 17, 2021

 There have been 6,256 tests completed.

-_ Northwest Territories: 25 confirmed cases (one active, 24 resolved, zero deaths).
+_ Northwest Territories: 28 confirmed cases (four active, 24 resolved, zero deaths).

-There were zero new cases Saturday.
-The rate of active cases is 2.23 per 100,000 people.
-Over the past seven days, there have been a total of one new cases.
-The seven-day rolling average of new cases is zero.
+There were three new cases Sunday.
+The rate of active cases is 8.92 per 100,000 people.
+Over the past seven days, there have been a total of four new cases.
+The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.